ibm-cloud-architecture/refarch-integration-services/README.md

 	}
   // ... other operations not shown
   ```
+The `@GET, @Path and @PathParam` annotations are from JAX-RS.
+The `@Api, @ApiOperation, @ApiResponse` are from swagger, for API documentation purpose.

 To automatically generate the swagger file you need the following swagger-annotation jar in your classpath (we deliver one in the lib folder) and use the `@Api, @ApiResponse, @ApiOperation` annotations.
-When deploying on Liberty server the swagger is autogenerated.
+When deploying on Liberty server the swagger is autogenerated during the App deployment

 The app is packaged and exposed with a web context set to `caseserv`.
 The web.xml map the URL: `/api/v1/*` to the servlet managing the resources.
 Therefore the customer resource will be at the url: `http://hostname:port/caseserv/api/v1/customers`.

 The above annotations exposes the method getCustomerById to a HTTP GET on the above URL with the customer id as suffix.
 The chosen implementation is to use the Response object to control return code and the payload.
 We could have returned the Customer data directly too.

  Also we are not exposing the Customer object as is: the Customer is a JPA entity mapped to a CUSTOMER table in the database, we want to build a view of the data needed by the consumers of the service.
 The CustomerAccount is a Data Transfer Object pattern.
 It may not be the best view but we may refactor it later when requirements will add up.